 PROPERTY & HOME

-Property trends – From £3.6million down, we bring you the 50 most expensive recent house sales in Altrincham, plus a round-up of the 20 most valuable roads in Hale, Hale Barns, Bowdon, Altrincham, Broadheath and Timperley.
+Property Trends – From £2.9million down, we bring you the 50 most expensive recent house sales in Altrincham, plus a round-up of the 20 most valuable roads in Hale, Hale Barns, Bowdon, Altrincham, Broadheath and Timperley.

-Independents of Altrincham – We turn the spotlight on three local independent businesses, including a double bass repairer, a cyclist turned ceramist and a mother-and-son cleaning business partnership.
+Independents of Altrincham – We turn the spotlight on three local independent businesses, including a healthy treats entrepreneur, a cafe owner and a jewellery entrepreneur.

-School news round-up – Some of the latest developments at local schools including St Ambrose College, Elmridge Primary, Altrincham Grammar School for Girls and Willows Primary School.
+School News Round-up – Some of the latest developments at local schools including Wellington School, St Ambrose College and Loreto Grammar.